timescale/docs/api/interpolated_duration_in.md

 import Experimental from 'versionContent/_partials/_experimental.mdx';

 # interpolated_duration_in()  <tag type="toolkit">Toolkit</tag><tag type="experimental-toolkit">Experimental</tag>
-Use this function to report the total duration for a given state in a [state aggregate][state_agg].
-This function will work across multiple state aggregates formed by grouping sets of points by time.
-It does this by interpolating the appropriate boundary points between the aggregates and using that to fill in the missing range.
+Calculate the total duration in a given state from a [state aggregate][state_agg].
+Unlike [`duration_in`][duration_in], you can use this function across multiple state aggregates that cover different time buckets.
+Any missing values at the time bucket boundaries are interpolated from adjacent StateAggs.

 ```SQL
 interpolated_duration_in(